wagerfield/onno/readme.md

 export type ButtonDisabledType = ButtonProps["disabled"] // boolean | undefined
 ```

-Note that inferred `OnnoProps` also include the `className` option alongside the variant types:
+Note that the inferred `OnnoProps` also includes the `className` option alongside the variant types:

 ```ts
 export type ButtonClassNameType = ButtonProps["className"] // clsx.ClassValue
 ```

 By default all variants inferred by `OnnoProps` are _optional_.
-To require one or more variants, pass a union of _required_ variant keys as the second argument to the `OnnoProps` generic:
+To require one or more variants, pass a union of _required_ variant keys as the second argument to the `OnnoProps` generic type:

 ```ts
 import { onno, type OnnoProps } from "onno"